argoproj-labs/argocd-operator/docs/usage/custom_roles.md

 # Custom Roles

-Admins can configure a common cluster role for all the Argo CD instances running on a cluster by specifying them in environment variables.
-The operator looks for the environment variable `CONTROLLER_CLUSTER_ROLE` for argocd application controller and `SERVER_CLUSTER_ROLE` for argocd server and refers them in role bindings.
-In the presence of custom roles, the operator will not create the default role and uses the existing custom role for every Argo CD instance.
-We can inject these environment variables either in the Subscription OLM object or directly into the operator deployment.
+As an administrative user, when you give Argo CD access to a namespace by using the `argocd.argoproj.io/managed-by` label, it assumes namespace-admin privileges.
+These privileges are an issue for administrators who provide namespaces to non-administrators, such as development teams, because the privileges enable non-administrators to modify objects such as network policies.
+With this update, administrators can configure a common cluster role for all the managed namespaces.
+In role bindings for the Argo CD application controller, the Operator refers to the CONTROLLER_CLUSTER_ROLE environment variable.
+In role bindings for the Argo CD server, the Operator refers to the SERVER_CLUSTER_ROLE environment variable.
+If these environment variables contain custom roles, the Operator doesn't create the default admin role.
+Instead, it uses the existing custom role for all managed namespaces.

 Example: Custom role environment variables in operator Subscription: